Meaha7/Facial-Expression-Detection/README.md

 Welcome !

-This is the implementation of Emotion Detection Classifier using 2 algorithms.
+This is the implementation of Emotion Detection Classifier using 2 Techniques.

-The algorithms are :-
+The Techniques are :- <br>
-✨REFER - Real Time Ensemble of Facial Expression Detection ✨FERNET - Facial Expression Recognition Network
+✨REFER - Real Time Ensemble of Facial Expression Detection <br>
+✨FERNET - Facial Expression Recognition Network

-Thank You :)
+Thank You For Reading ! 😊